Las Vegas hotel workers union reaches tentative deal with Caesars, but threat of strike still looms

 “No matter if you’re auto workers, if you’re teachers, if you’re writers, if you’re screenwriters, the whole concept is we just want a fair way of making a living,” said Leslie Lilla, a cocktail server at the Bellagio.
 “We want to provide for our families, so that is coming across loud and clear in America.”

-The race course for the inaugural Las Vegas Grand Prix will feature sweeping views of many of the casinos at risk of walkouts if they don’t strike deals with the union before Friday morning.
-That includes the Bellagio, Paris Las Vegas and MGM Grand.
+The race course for the inaugural Las Vegas Grand Prix will feature sweeping views of many of the casinos at risk of walkouts, including the Bellagio, MGM Grand and the Aria.

-The other properties that could be impacted by a strike are the Wynn and Encore resorts, as well as MGM Resorts International’s Aria, Excalibur, Luxor, Mandalay Bay, New York-New York and Park MGM.
+The Wynn and Encore resorts could also be hit by a strike, as well as MGM Resorts International’s Excalibur, Luxor, Mandalay Bay, New York-New York and Park MGM.

 The hospitality workers say they are willing to strike for as long as it takes to get fair contracts — from the housekeepers and utility porters who work behind the scenes to keep the Strip’s mega-resorts humming, to the bartenders and cocktail servers who provide the customer service that has helped make Las Vegas famous.